pfheatwole/thesis/source/canopy_geometry.rst

 Designing with wing sections
 ============================

 ..
-Introduce designing a wing using "wing sections"
+Introduce designing a wing using "wing sections".
+They're the conventional starting point for parametrizing a wing geometry (airfoil curves capture the structure of the section profiles).
+Defining the surfaces using points in the wing sections sets up the the general form of the parametric model.

 * [[There is already a standard parametric method for wings: *wing sections*]]